 About the artist

 Wyeth has shown work at the New Museum, Stedelijk Museum Amsterdam, MoMA PS1 (Greater New York 2016), Dutch National Opera, Triangle France, Anthology Film Archives, The Kitchen, TENT (Rotterdam), Arsenic (CH), Biquini Wax (CDMX), LA MoCA, New York Live Arts, The Studio Museum in Harlem, Boston ICA, La MaMa Theatre, Human Resources, The Pyramid Club, Joe’s Pub, and many others.
 He is co-founder of the queer social space Tender Center (Rotterdam, NL).
 Wyeth composed music for the narrative shorts Happy Birthday Marsha!, Atlantic is a Sea of Bones, Salacia, and The Personal Things (all directed by Tourmaline), as well as numerous videos of other contemporary artists.
-He recently came out with their record ATM FM (2020), recorded in Rotterdam and released into the air through Muck Studies Dept.
+In 2020 he released the record ATM FM through Muck Studies Dept.